 In this post:

-We contrast podcasts and radio programs.
+We compare podcasts and radio programs.

-There is a fun quiz at the start to test your PODCAST & RADIO knowledge.
+To keep you super-engaged, there is a fun quiz at the start to test your PODCAST & RADIO knowledge.

 Feeling confident and ready?